 Abstract

-Methods: In this study, seed germination and vigor of three seed populations of Malva sylvestris were studied under 0, 5, 10, 20, and 40 mg/L cadmium levels, in filter paper substrate, in a completely randomized design.
+Methods: Seed germination and vigor of three M. sylvestris seed populations were evaluated under cadmium concentrations of 0, 5, 10, 20, and 40 mg/L. The experiment was conducted on filter paper in a completely randomized design.

-Results: Cadmium treatment reduced germination traits including seedling length, seed vigor index, seed germination rate and seed germination percentage of Malva sylvestris.
-The effect of population was significant only on percentage and rate of seed germination and fresh weight of the plant.
+Results: Cadmium exposure reduced germination traits, including seedling length, seed vigor index, germination rate, and germination percentage of M. sylvestris.
+Population effects were significant only for germination percentage, germination rate, and plant fresh weight.

-Conclusion: The results indicated that cadmium treatment significantly reduced seed germination and early growth indices, suggesting that Malva sylvestris L. lacks resistance to cadmium during the early stages of establishment.
+Conclusion: Cadmium treatment significantly inhibited seed germination and early growth parameters, indicating that Malva sylvestris L. exhibits low resistance to cadmium during the early stages of establishment.

 Keywords